RJi86/practice_tracker/README.md

 Contributions
 Contributions to the Piano Practice Reminder Discord Bot are welcome!
 If you have any ideas, improvements, or bug fixes, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License.

-Feel free to modify and adapt this README.md file to best suit your project's specific details and requirements.